The Ultimate Road Trip To Suge La in Tibet

 Suge La is a high mountain pass at an elevation of 5.453m (17,890ft) above the sea level, located on the boundary of Nyêmo and Damxung counties, in the Tibet Autonomous Region of the People's Republic of China.

-The climb is simply terrible, with a notorius lack of oxygen that tests the organisms and a high degree of steepness.
+Set high at the western end of the Nyenchen Dangla Mountains, the road to the summit is totally unpaved but navigable by most passenger vehicles in dry weather.
+It’s called Provincial Road 304 (S304).
+The road is 170 km (105 mile) long running from the town of Yangbajain (on the China National Highway 109) and the 318 National Road (G318), the Tibet-Sichuan highway, near Dazhuka.
 You will most likely be driving an off- road, but the road surface is relatively good, so it is passable almost for any car (in good weather of course).
-The bigger problem than the condition of the road is extremely low oxygen for engine combustion.
-It’s one of the highest mountain roads of the country.
+The bigger problem than the condition of the road is the extremely low oxygen for engine combustion.